JD TRANSFER PROGRAM

 - Official law school transcripts with all first-year grades posted.

 LSAT scores that are older than five years will not be accepted for candidates seeking admission.
-For example, applicants submitting and application during the 2020-2021 application cycle must have a score no older than the September 2015.
+For example, applicants submitting an application during the 2021-2022 application cycle must have a score no older than September 2016.

 The letter of good standing must include class rank based on first-year courses (or a statement that the school does not rank students).
 Applicants must send the letter of good standing after all first-year grades have been posted.